-- Use it when your job or your child's school closes due to a public health emergency. - Use it for your safety or for a family member's safety because of domestic violence, unwanted sexual contact, stalking, or human trafficking.
+- Use it for your health, including to get medical care or to recover from illness or injury. - Use it to care for a family member who is sick or has a medical appointment. - Use it when your job or your child's school closes due to a public health emergency. - Use it for your safety or for a family member's safety because of domestic violence, unwanted sexual contact, stalking, or human trafficking.